pyomeca/bioptim/README.md

 Finally, `weight` is the weighting that should be applied to the objective.
 The higher the weight is, the more important the objective is compared to the other objective functions.

-The `ObjectiveFcn` enum provides a list of some predefined objective functions.
+The `ObjectiveFcn` class provides a list of some predefined objective functions.
+Since `ObjectiveFcn.Lagrange` and `ObjectiveFcn.Mayer` are Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.
 It is possible however to define a custom objective function by sending a function handler in place of the `ObjectiveFcn`.
 If one do so, an additional parameter must be sent to the `Objective` constructor which is `custom_type` and must be either `ObjectiveFcn.Lagrange` or `ObjectiveFcn.Mayer`.
 The signature of the custom function is: `custom_function(pn: PenaltyNodes, **extra_params)`